slashid/javascript/.changeset/hot-rules-mix.md

 "@slashid/react": minor
 ---

-Add possibility to store last used authentication factor and pre-select iton next login
+Add possibility to store last used authentication factor and pre-select it on next login